 How To Make Apple Fries

 I know I keep saying it, but making apple fries is so easy that I think you’ll be surprised!
+(Remember, you can make these as air fryer apple fries, too!)

 You peel the apples and then slice them into fry size.
-(We like to use our vegetable chopper for this.)
+We like to use our vegetable chopper for this.

 Then, you add a cinnamon mixture (recipe below) and bake for 15-20 minutes.